 BI stands for business intelligence, and you can use the respective tools for visualizing your data.
 For instance, you can try Microsoft Power BI, which connects to hundreds of data sources.
 To learn how it works, you can try Microsoft Power BI for free.

 Another example is Sisense.
 Pricing depends on the volume of data, number of users, and some other factors.
 This tool is recommended only in case you have an expert on your team.

 The first example here is Plotly, an open-source graphing library.
 It supports over 40 chart types, so you will easily find something suitable for you.

 Another option is Seaborn, a data visualization library with a high-level interface.
 There is a pretty detailed tutorial available, but we still advise you to make sure that there is a professional on your team who can deal with this task.
 Visualization is an important skill in data science, but in this case, you may need the help of a programmer.
 Actually, this recommendation applies to any tool we mentioned in this guide.
 Only Tableau, Looker and other tools similar to them can be an exception.

 Plotly is a pretty universal tool — you can try its features using not only Python but also R. One more popular option here is Leaflet, a powerful package for building interactive maps.

 There is nothing perfect in this world, so you may still face certain challenges when visualizing your data.
 Take a closer look at some of them to get prepared:

 Data Visualization tool implementation.
-If you are organization with many departments and you want to use visualizations to share insights and information you need properly to integrate new tool with existing infrastructure and take care about permissions and data governance.
+If you are an organization with many departments and you want to use visualizations to share insights and information you need properly to integrate the new tools with existing infrastructure and take care of permissions and data governance.